 Again, this is backed by the CSA which found that 72.4% of consumers said they would be more likely to buy a product with information in their own language.

 3. Establishing a Competitive Advantage

 As we move into economically precarious times, now more than ever businesses need to differentiate themselves to gain an advantage over their competitors.

-A multi-language website will do just that and help you to boost cross-border e-commerce sales which could prove key as we move towards an increasing e-commerce-focused retail environment.
+A multi-language website will help you to boost cross-border e-commerce sales which could prove key as we move towards an increasingly e-commerce-focused retail environment.